pyload/pyload/docs/write_addons.rst

 The name is indicating when the function gets called.
 See :class:`Addon <pyload.plugin.Addon.Addon>` page for a complete listing.

-You should be aware of the arguments the Addon is called with, whether its a :class:`PyFile <pyload.datatype.File.PyFile>` or :class:`PyPackage <pyload.datatype.Package.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.
+You should be aware of the arguments the Addon is called with, whether its a :class:`PyFile <pyload.Datatype.File.PyFile>` or :class:`PyPackage <pyload.Datatype.Package.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.

 A basic excerpt would look like: ::